 On October 12th, Governor Baker announced an Eviction Diversion Initiative, committing $171 million for efforts to prevent evictions as tenants and property owners face financial hardships due to COVID-19.
-The state eviction moratorium is set to expire on October 17th.
+The state eviction moratorium is set to expire on October 17th, which the Governor also indicating that he would not be extending.
 The federal eviction moratorium, that has fewer protections and allows eviction processes to move forward, will take effect as the state moratorium expires and will be in place through December 31st.
 The initiative provides much needed resources to help thousands of households pay the rent and mortgage to keep residents and property owners stable for the next few months.

-The Eviction Diversion Initiative includes commits funding for key housing stability programs, including:
+The Eviction Diversion Initiative commits funding for key housing stability programs, including:

 - $100 million commitment this fiscal year to expand the capacity of the Residential Assistance for Families in Transition (RAFT) program to provide relief to renters and landlords impacted by COVID-19.